BriefRobotics/sketchbot/docs/phi.md

 ![Sunflower seeds](media/sunflower.jpg)
 ![Pine cone](media/pine_cone.jpg)

 To simulate plant growth, let's make a word that spirals with a given `growth` rate, placing up to `1000` seeds or leaves or whatever `make part λ` you like.
-The distribution of parts will be every `sprout`th

-To simulate plant growth, let's make a word that spirals with a given `growth` rate, placing up to `1000` seeds or leaves or whatever `make part λ` you like.
 The distribution of parts will be every `1/sprout` of the way around (`360` degrees).

 ![Plant growth def](media/plant_growth_def.png)

-A constant growth rate (`30`) seems good and we'll use `seed`s like a sunflower or a pine cone.
+A constant growth rate (`30`) seems good and we'll use a `seed` like a sunflower or a pine cone.
 The interesting part to play with is the `sprout` value.
 How often should it sprout new seeds?

 ![Seeds 5 sketch](media/seeds_5_sketch.png)
 ![Seeds 5 sim](media/seeds_5_sim.png)